mhc-cs/vagrant-configs/README.md

 # vagrant-configs
 Vagrant config files for MHC CS students

-Use 'generic' if you're just getting started.
-Use 'anaconda+jupyter' if you're working in Python
+Use 'my_linux_vm' if you're just getting started.
+Use 'anaconda+jupyter' to use Python with Jupyter tools.